 We have put together all certificates for all Schaeffler locations related to energy and quality management to occupational safety and environmental management.

 The Schaeffler Group publishes an annual Sustainability Report, which explores in detail the topic of sustainability in all business areas.
 All reports published since 2016 are available.

 The Sustainability Report from 2022 contains the combined separate non-financial report in accordance with the CSR Directive Implementation Act.
 The reporting is conducted in accordance with the Global Reporting Initiative (GRI) standards (Core option).

 In addition, the following documents are available to download:

-For all questions relating to sustainability at Schaeffler please contact the Schaeffler Group’s Competence Center for Sustainability, Environmental Protection, Health and Safety.
+For all questions relating to sustainability at Schaeffler please contact us.
 We look forward to hearing from you.

 The BKMS whistle-blower system is an important tool for preventing and following up illegal business practices and violations of human rights or environmental laws.
 The system allows employees and external whistle-blowers worldwide to report breaches of laws or regulations anonymously and around the clock.
-All participants are protected against reprisals (whistle-blower protection).
+Reprisals against whistleblowers based on justified information is not tolerated at Schaeffler.
 If you are suspicious about something, please use the points of contact we have provided.

 Further information on the procedural principles of the Schaeffler whistleblower system and complaint mechanism can be found in the Guideline Whistleblowing System.